R3CEPT0R/Codeforces/README.md

 # Codeforces

-A couple of exercises from https://codeforces.com/
+A couple of exercises from https://codeforces.com/ <br />
 All submissions: http://codeforces.com/submissions/pr0mise